-Forgetting for a moment the terrible suffering, physical and financial loss that trails in the wake of the disaster, the scene presented by the flames is one of unspeakable grandeur.
-Looking over the city from a high hill in the western addition, the flames can be seen rolling skyward for miles and miles, while in the midst of spouting and belching tongues of red fire can be seen the black skeletons and falling towers of the doomed buildings.
-At regular intervals the booming of dynamite tells of the work of the brave army of men that are attempting to save the city from complete annihilation.
+Forgetting for a moment the terrible suffering, physical and financial loss that trails in the wake of the disaster, the scene presented by the flames is one the scene presented by the flames is one of unspeakable grandeur.
+Looking over the city from a high hill in the western addition, the flames can be seen rolling skyward for miles and miles, while in the midst of spouting and beiching tongues of red fire can be seen the black skeletons and failing towers of the doomed buildings.
+At regular in-tervals the booming of dynamite tells of the work of the brave army of men that are attempting to save the city of the work of the brave army of men that are attempting to save the city from complete annihilation.
+A falling wall from one of the dyna-mited buildings on Mission street crush-ed out the life of Fireman Max Fenner, while countless others met a like faie.
+Through all the streets automobiles and express wagons are hurrying, carrying the dead and injured to the morgues and the hospitals.
+At the morgue in the Hall of Justice 50 bodies lie on the slabs.
+The flames rapidly appreached slabs.
+The flames rapidly approached this building and the work of removing the bodies to Jackson square, oppocarrying the dead to what appeared safe places, a shower of bricks from a building dynamited to check the progress of the sweeping flames injured many of the workmen and sent soldier after soldier hurrying to the hospitals.
+The work of removing the bodies was stopped, and the remainder of the lead were left to possible cremation in the morgue.